 The Government response to the consultation confirmed that there would be no changes to the 2016/17 clinical placement provision arrangements, and similarly the arrangements for clinical placement funding would remain in place for the 2017/18 academic year.

-HEE held a series of engagement events last year when we listened to the views of widely diverse stakeholders across the country.
-Their comments would inform proposals for the development of a new system for planning and governing NHS funding of non-medical clinical placements (frequently asked questions taken from those events are available to download from this page).
+We held a series of engagement events last year when we listened to the views of widely diverse stakeholders across the country.
+Their comments would inform proposals for the development of a new system for planning and governing NHS funding of non-medical clinical placements.
 The events included consideration of how we invest placement funding in a way that meets HEE’s responsibilities in relation to quality as well as workforce numbers; reflects HEE’s 2015 funding settlement and supports the intended expansion of overall numbers of nursing, midwifery and most allied health professional students described in the 2015 Spending Review.